dhis2/design-system/principles/typography.md

 ## Communicating with typography

-An application can communciate information to a user using various techniques.
-Using typography to communicate is a useful way of keeping an interface uncluttered, while still clear and easyily understood.
+An application can communicate information to a user using various techniques.
+Using typography to communicate is a useful way of keeping an interface uncluttered, while still clear and easily understood.
 Not all information can be communicated with type alone, but it is a useful supporting tool.

 ### Hierarchy